Countly/countly-sdk-documentation/java/next.md

 </ul>
 <h1 id="h_01HD1EJB1JHW9PJSSQDX0YC0TC">View Tracking</h1>
 <p>
-  You can track views of your application by the Java SDK.
-By views, you can also create
+  You can track the views of your application with the Java SDK.
+With views feature, you can also create
   <a class="editor-rtfLink" href="/hc/en-us/articles/4444616740249" target="_blank" rel="noopener">flows</a>
   to see view transitions.
 Public interface of the views can be accessed via:
 </p>